Socialist economics: People's Republic of China

 The state sector is concentrated in the commanding heights of the economy with a growing private sector engaged primarily in commodity production and light industry.
 Centralized directive planning based on mandatory output requirements and production quotas has been superseded by the free-market mechanism for most of the economy and directive planning is utilized in some large state industries.
 A major difference from the old planned economy is the privatization of state institutions.
 150 state-owned enterprises remain and report directly to the central government, most having a number of subsidiaries.
 By 2008, these state-owned corporations had become increasingly dynamic largely contributing to the increase in revenue for the state.
 The state-sector led the economic recovery process and increased economic growth in 2009 after the financial crises.

 Proponents of this model distinguish themselves from market socialists who believe that economic planning is unattainable, undesirable or ineffective at distributing goods, viewing the market as the solution rather than a temporary phase in development of a socialist planned economy.
 This type of economic system is defended from a Marxist–Leninist perspective which states that a socialist planned economy can only be possible after first establishing the necessary comprehensive commodity market economy, letting it fully develop until it exhausts its historical stage and gradually transforms itself into a planned economy.

 Cuba

-The Republic of Cuba under the leadership of Raul Castro began from 2006 to encourage co-operatives, worker-ownership and self-employment in a move to reduce the central role of state enterprise and state management within the economy, with the goal of building a "deeper" or more co-operative form of socialism.
+The Republic of Cuba under the leadership of Raúl Castro began from 2006 to encourage co-operatives, worker-ownership and self-employment in a move to reduce the central role of state enterprise and state management within the economy, with the goal of building a "deeper" or more co-operative form of socialism.
 By 2018, there were 429 co-operatives in Cuba, many of which were previously state-owned enterprises.